axtcsq/IDAssignment2/README.md

 * Modal box's "X" close button in light and dark home pages are not positioned correctly
 * Semantics
   * Adding a figure tag to the area with "Logo & Brand" commentation for all pages creates excessive spacing in the navigation bar when viewed in mobile version
-    * I have decided to not include a figure tag for that area
+    * Have decided to not include a figure tag for that area
   * Adding any semantics tag to the area with "Calls Google Map" commentation for both light and dark Google Maps pages would cause Google Maps API to fail to load
-    * I have decided to not include any semantics tag for that area
+    * Have decided to not include any semantics tag for that area
 ## Deployment
 Should any user would like to clone this project for your own usage, do credit me.
 Here are some helpful guides to get you started:
 ### Setting up GitHub